Tipcat-98/redditpostsgw2tipcat/README.md

 * Tale of the Tortured Mastermind: Overnerfed?
 * Tale of the August Queen: Lower cooldown in PvE.
 * Might upkeep: Increase might duration on Lively Lute and Tale of the Soulkeeper.
+* Life of the Party: Concerns with how boons are applied.
 * Love Song: Effectively a dead trait, even in PvP.
 * Instrument UI visibility.
 * Instruments are now stripped on status reset